alexmacharia/recipe-scraper/README.md

 # recipe-scraper

-Scrapper or allrecipes website that picks recipes and stores them in elastic search.
+Scrapper for allrecipes website that picks recipes and stores them in elastic search.